LaravelDaily/Laravel-Roadmap-Advanced-Beginner-Challenge/README.md

 If you need help, or you want to compare your version with our simple version, here's [the public repository](https://github.com/LaravelDaily/Laravel-Roadmap-Junior-CRM) with a _possible_ solution.

-**Notice**: please look at that repository only AFTER you've accomplished the task yourself, or if you're confident about your Laravel Advanced Beginner skills and you think you don't need to practice this task.
+**Notice**: please look at that repository only AFTER you've accomplished the task yourself, or if you're confident about your Laravel Junior skills and you think you don't need to practice this task.